simonjb679/PortfolioWeb/README.md

 # Simon Benitez | Portfolio

 This is a fully customized 3D portfolio built with React, TailwindCSS, and React Three Fiber.
-Originally based on an open-source template by [ladunjexa](https://github.com/ladunjexa/reactjs18-3d-portfolio), this version has been heavily modified to showcase my work, skills, and technical experience.

 ## Features
 - 3D animated interface using React Three Fiber